z0rg0n/multiyat/README.md

 # multiyat
 Interact with yat API through python.

-Run head.py to start the program
+Save all the files in the git to the same directory then run head.py to start the program